 - Landscape Architecture + Environmental Design

-Professor Thayer was Chair of the UC Davis Department of Environmental Design from 1988-90.
-He is also past Chair of the national Landscape Architectural Accreditation Board, with responsibilities for the certification of over sixty university graduate and undergraduate programs in landscape architecture in the United States.
+Holding degrees from Cornell University and Stanford University, Professor Thayer was Chair of the UC Davis Department of Environmental Design from 1988-90.
+He is also a past Chair of the national Landscape Architectural Accreditation Board, with responsibilities for the certification of over sixty university graduate and undergraduate programs in landscape architecture in the United States.
 He remains a member of UCD graduate groups in Geography and Community Development and has guided Doctoral and Masters candidates both at Davis and Berkeley.

-Thayer (along with UC Davis colleagues Professor Emeritus David Robertson, English, Professor Peter Moyle, Wildlife and Fish Conservation Biology, Dean Dennis Pendleton, University Extension, and Dr. Joyce Gutstein, Director, Public Service Research Program) also received a U.S. Congressional Citation for Service with UC Davis' Putah - Cache Bioregion Project, 1993-present.
+Rob Thayer is active in local bioregional non-profit organizations and was a founding member of the UC Davis Putah-Cache Bioregion Project and the Blue Ridge Berryessa Natural Area Conservation Partnership.
+He has also served on the steering committees of the Putah Creek Council and Cache Creek Conservancy.
+Thayer (along with UC Davis colleagues Professor Emeritus David Robertson, English, Distinguished Professor Emeritus Peter Moyle, Wildlife and Fish Conservation Biology, Dean Emeritus Dennis Pendleton, University Extension, and Dr. Joyce Gutstein, Former Director, Public Service Research Program) also received a U.S. Congressional Citation for Service with UC Davis' Putah - Cache Bioregion Project, 1993-2003.

 Since 1976, Rob Thayer has lived in Village Homes, a solar community in Davis.